The Blue Bird (part four)

 Dave had his phone out.
 He was being sensible.
 She felt for hers; at the same time she crossed to the rack.
 She let the news play with the sound off, and shunted apart cardigans.
 The caption gave the temperature…a thunderstorm warning.
 A code associated with this that she had never seen, and couldn’t decipher: a blue pentagon with a number three at the center.

-A reporter came on, microphone in the face of a woman wrapped in a blanket, but smiling, her words crawling up: “We’re pretty lucky.”
+A reporter came on, microphone in the face of a woman blanket-wrapped, but smiling, her words crawling up: “We’re pretty lucky.”

 The first clerk had obliquely acknowledged it.
 The other hadn’t.
 She was more the normal, then, in her way.
 Gitana, feeling under scrutiny, pressured to go along, donned a sweater.
 She moved to a mirror.